HotCakeX/Harden-Windows-Security/README.md

 - Doesn't remove or disable Windows functionalities against Microsoft's recommendation.
 - This Readme page is used as the reference for all of the security measures applied by this script and Group Policies.
-- When a hardening command is no longer necessary because it's applied by default by Microsoft on new builds of Windows, it will also be removed from this script in order to prevent any problems and because it won't be necessary anymore.
+- When a hardening measure is no longer necessary because it's applied by default by Microsoft on new builds of Windows, it will also be removed from this script in order to prevent any problems and because it won't be necessary anymore.
 - The script can be run infinite number of times, it's made in a way that it won't make any duplicate changes at all.
-- The script asks for confirmation, in the PowerShell console, before running each hardening category that is not applied by Group Policies, so you can selectively run (or don't run) each of them.
+- The script asks for confirmation, in the PowerShell console, before running each hardening category, so you can selectively run (or don't run) each of them.
 - Applying this script makes your PC compliant with Microsoft Security Baselines and Secured-core PC specifications (providing that you use modern hardware that supports the latest Windows security features). - [See what makes a Secured-core PC](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure#what-makes-a-secured-core-pc). <a href="#Device-Guard">Check Device Guard category for more details.</a>
   - [Secured-core](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure) – recommended for the most sensitive systems and industries like financial, healthcare, and government agencies.
 Builds on the previous layers and leverages advanced processor capabilities to provide protection from firmware attacks.
+- There are 3 items tagged with **#TopSecurity** that can cause difficulties.
+When you run this script, you will have an option to enable them if you want to.
+Press `Control + F` and search for `#TopSecurity` on this page to find those security measures.

 <p align="right"><a href="#readme-top">💡(back to top)</a></p>